 - Add lemon (to taste) and dried oregano (to taste).

-In making this, I have to say I was a little nervous towards the end.
-The aroma of the chile mixture was not how I remembered and I thought I had a fail on my hands.
+Initially, the aroma of the chile mixture was not how I remembered and I thought I had a fail on my hands.
 But once the hominy was added and everything was warmed through it smelled just like I remembered.
-And the taste was pretty close to my dad’s.
-All in all it was a success.
+The taste was pretty close to my dad’s, so all in all it was a success.